ZkHaider/Figure/README.md

 // use json...
 ```

-Notice I am importing a new module `FigureSerializable`.
+Notice we are importing a new module `FigureSerializable`.
 Here is the rendered JSON:

 <img src="https://github.com/ZkHaider/Figure/blob/master/Resources/view_json.png"  width="400" />